Deliciously Low FODMAP

 1 teaspoon orange zest

-1/4 cup currents (or raising roughly chopped)
+1/4 cup currents (or raisins roughly chopped)

 Maple syrup and melted butter for serving